gnthibault/siril/README.md

 Get SIRIL sources.
 In the po directory, run

     make update-po

 Install poedit and open the **siril.pot** file in the po directory to start a new translation.

-Proceed to the translation of the english elements in the list.
+Proceed to the translation of the English elements in the list.
 When you want to stop or when you have finished, send us the .po file that you created and we'll include it in the next version's sources and packages.

 Notes on SIRIL FITS image format
 --------------------------------